3MFConsortium/spec_materials/3MF Materials Extension.md

 For example, if the accumulated alpha value indicates 70% opacity, it implies that RGB color is applied in such way that 30% of the underlying surface shows through.
 If we imagine the surface as a set of infinitesimally small micro-facets, the new layer should statistically cover 70% of the micro-facet area.
 This might be consumer dependent.
 For example, a viewing consumer might take the material’s displaycolor as underlying surface color to alpha blend the accumulated color on, or a color printing consumer might spray the color on top of the actual material with a density depending on the accumulated alpha.

 The initial accumulated alpha value, as well as the first layer opacity, is assumed to be fully opaque.
-However, in instances where the first layer is skipped, the second layer’s RGB is used to initialize the accumulated RGB color and alpha is initialized depending on the blend method:
+However, in instances where the first layer is skipped, the second layer’s RGBA is used to initialize the accumulated RGB color and alpha.

-•	For “mix” blend method the second layer’s actual alpha is used.

-•	For “multiply” blend method a fully opaque alpha is used.

 Blending starts with the third layer in this case.

 Linear “mix” interpolation is defined by the following operation on RGB and alpha: